 How to read this guide

-Long Island Solar Pros provides solar installation help — we are not a licensed installer.
-The point of this guide is to help homeowners decide whether solar is the right move before they sign anything.
-The licensed local installer handles final design, permitting, utility interconnection, installation, inspections, and permission to operate; the planning review helps you read what the installer is proposing.
+Long Island Solar Installation Pros is a licensed Long Island solar installer.
+The point of this guide is to help homeowners decide whether solar is the right move before they sign anything — with us or anyone else.
+Our licensed crews handle final design, permitting, utility interconnection, installation, inspections, and permission to operate; if you are weighing a competing proposal, we will read it with you honestly.

 The five questions that actually decide it